 In 2011, flash storage company Fusion-io Inc. went public on the New York Stock Exchange with a valuation of around $2 billion.
 Co-founders David Flynn and Rick White made good on venture investments of over $110 million from the likes of New Enterprise Associates (NEA), Lightspeed Venture Partners, Accel Partners, and Andreessen Horowitz.

 In 2013 they were ready for their next adventure, and they found it in Israel-based startup Tonian Systems Inc.

 Founded in 2011 by Adam Kaplan and Sharon Azulai, Tonian developed virtualization storage software.
-Its enterprise-grade management software seemed especially attractive to motion picture studios, where the system’s ability to quickly pull up files made the life of illustrators and computer graphics specialists easier.
+Its enterprise-grade management software seemed especially useful to motion picture studios, where the system’s ability to quickly pull up files made the life of illustrators and computer graphics specialists easier.
 Sony Pictures Imageworks tested the system, according to two employees, while one of the company’s senior executives said it was used in the production of one of the Amazing Spiderman movies.
 UBS AG and software company Red Hat Inc. also tested the system as did a few more companies, the executive said.